aadityasingh04/college1/README.md

 # college1
-this is my first repository.
+This is my git  first repository.
 Author- Aaditya Singh